Solvency Ratio in Health Insurance: Guide & Importance | PolicyX

 • Debt to Equity Ratio

-This ratio, also known as the Debt-to-Assets Ratio, measures the percentage of a company’s debt-financed assets.
-It indicates the company’s risk level regarding its reliance on borrowed funds.
+Also known as the Debt-to-Assets Ratio, this measures the percentage of a company's assets financed by debt.
+It indicates the company's risk level and reliance on borrowed funds.

 • Proprietary Ratio or Equity Ratio

-Proprietary ratios are also known as equity ratios.
-It shows the relationship between the proprietor’s funds and the net assets or capital.
+Also known as the Equity Ratio, this shows the relationship between a company's shareholder funds and its total assets or capital.

-Equity Ratio = (Shareholder’s funds / Capital or Shareholder’s funds / Total Assets
+Equity Ratio = Shareholder's Funds / Total Assets

 • Interest Coverage Ratio

-The Interest coverage ratio determines whether the company can pay interest on the outstanding debt obligations.
+This ratio determines a company's ability to pay interest on its outstanding debt obligations.

-• The health insurance solvency ratio is a key factor to know about the insurance company before purchasing any insurance coverage.
+• The health insurance solvency ratio is a key factor to consider before purchasing any insurance coverage.

-• It helps to understand the financial health and stability of insurance providers.
+• It helps assess the financial health and stability of insurance providers.

 • A high solvency ratio indicates that the insurance company has a solid financial position and can meet its long-term obligations, including claim payouts.